Financial Aid Verification Policy

 Federal Title IV financial aid funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
 Read full policy...

 Student Agreement Form

 The following information is important for all students.
-If you have any questions, please contact the Financial Aid Office
+If you have any questions, please contact the Student Financial Services Office.

 Appeal Procedure Explanation